doomed51/doomed51.github.io/_posts/2024-10-16-quick-personal-site.md

 and

-> The market can stay irrational longer than you can remain solvent.
+> The market can stay irrational longer than you can remain funded.

-This means **we must test things in the cheapest way possible**.
+This means **we must test things in the cheapest way possible** because the market dictates what is rational.
 Deploying quickly makes things even cheaper.

 ---